Florida 17-Year-Old, 'Mastermind' Of Twitter Hack, And Two Others Face Charges

 "Clark hacked into the Twitter accounts of famous people and celebrities, but they were not the primary victims.
 This 'Bit-Con' was designed to defraud money from regular Americans from across the country and here in Florida," Warren said.

+U.S. Attorney David Anderson for the Northern District of California, said agents with the IRS analyzed the blockchain technology Bitcoin relies on to de-anonymize the tracations in the scheme, leading to the alleged hackers.

-"There is a false belief within the criminal hacker community that attacks like the Twitter hack can be perpetrated anonymously and without consequence," said U.S. Attorney David Anderson for the Northern District of California.
+"There is a false belief within the criminal hacker community that attacks like the Twitter hack can be perpetrated anonymously and without consequence," Anderson said.

 "Criminal conduct over the Internet may feel stealthy to the people who perpetrate it, but there is nothing stealthy about it.
 In particular, I want to say to would-be offenders, break the law, and we will find you," Anderson said.